jankaluza/spectrum/getting-a-backtrace.markdown

 	sudo apt-get install gdb

 ### Getting a backtrace from coredump
-This is preferred method how to get the backtrace.
+This is preferred method how to get the backtrace, because Spectrum runs without performance issues and once it crashes, it generates coredump.
 At first you have to run Spectrum in debug mode to let it generate coredumps:

 	spectrumctl --debug -c /etc/spectrum/your_config_file.cfg start

-Now reproduce the crash and Spectrum will generate coredump (file named like "core.12345" when numbers are Spectrum process ID) in userdir (that directory is configurable in config file, default value is /var/lib/spectrum/$jid/userdir).
+Now reproduce the crash and Spectrum will generate coredump (file named like "core.12345" where the number is Spectrum process ID) in the userdir (that directory is configurable in config file, default value is /var/lib/spectrum/$jid/userdir).
 Now you just have to get the backtrace from coredump:

 	cd /var/lib/spectrum/$jid/userdir